 - Specify the Host Name where SQL Server is installed

-- From the list of available instances, select the instance on which you wish to run the database.
+- From the list of available SQL server instances, select the instance on which you wish to run the database.

 - You can choose to authenticate the database connection either using Windows Authentication or SQL Server Authentication.
 Choose the required authentication and provide the credentials.

 - Click the checkbox to enable NTLM authentication.

 - Have the "Migrate Data from Existing Database" check box enabled if you want to migrate your existing database to MSSQL.

 Note: This is applicable only if you wanted to migrate your existing database to MS SQL.
 If you are trying to create a fresh set up, then you can ignore this step.

 - Click Save to save and complete the SQL Server Configuration.
 It may be noted that it will take a few minutes to configure the settings on the SQL Server.